PyladiesSthlm/Python101_PyLadies_Stockholm_2022/README.md

 ## Join PyLadies Stockholm

 Check out our [MeetUp](https://www.meetup.com/pyladiesstockholm/) page for our upcoming events.

-And join us on Slack at pyladies.slack.com under #city-stockholm
+And join us on Slack at pyladies.slack.com under #city-stockholm.